bildungsroman/ifandonlyif.io/README.md

 ### Milestone 5
 _Due date: May 31st_

+- Add email reminders (that can be turned on or off) for completing of tasks

 All bugs fixed and mass roll-out of platform.
 Functionality limited to signing up and adding up to 10 IFF lists at a time.
 ### Milestone 6
 _Due date: Fall 2018_